Yasboti/Stocker/README.md

 stocker
 =======

-fractal analysis of discrete curves
+Visualizing the movements of the stock market.